Scripture Treasury

 Scripture Treasury: Old Testament, New Testament, and Church in one divine unity.

-Christ teaching in the Temple, with the words of Matthew 24:35 above the scene.
+Christ teaching the Apostles, with the words of Matthew 24:35 beneath the scene.

 Gate of Scripture